 Below is a list of things your pup should experience now so that they will happily allow them into their world as adults.
-When first encountering anything on the list for the first time make sure your puppy is relaxed and gets a treat.
+When first encountering anything on the list for the first time, make sure your puppy is relaxed and gets a treat.

-Socialize With People
+1. Socialize Your Puppy With People

-Think also of clothing and other things that “alter” human appearance or behavior; have your young dog meet people in uniform (including service and delivery people coming to your door and into your house) and people with umbrellas, hats, beards, backpacks, tools, cameras, kites, balls—any “accessory” you can think of – as well as people behaving and moving in various ways: dancing, shouting, playing sports, or cavorting on the playground.
+Think also of clothing and other things that “alter” human appearance or behavior; have your young dog meet people in uniform (including service and delivery people coming to your door and into your house) and people with umbrellas, hats, beards, backpacks, tools, cameras, kites, balls—any “accessory” you can think of, as well as people behaving and moving in various ways: dancing, shouting, playing sports, or cavorting on the playground.

 Get your puppy accustomed not only to your vehicle (and the proper way to enter/leave and behave in it), but to the other vehicles that make up life in the human world: motorcycles, garbage trucks, delivery vehicles, buses, emergency vehicles, boats, and construction equipment.

-Socialize with Other Animals
+3. Socialize With Other Animals

-Socialize in Different Environments
+4. Socialize in Different Environments

 Get your puppy acquainted with as many environments as possible.
-This is true on the “macro” level–urban areas, small towns, woods, bodies of water, playgrounds, farmer’s markets, vet clinics, café patios–and on the “micro” level: wood floors, tile floors, linoleum, asphalt, gravel, stairs, bridges (both solid and slatted or grated)–and don’t forget that bath tub!
-And don’t forget the sights, sounds, and smells (we’re talking about dogs, after all) that go along with these different environments: everything from doorbells to church bells, vacuum cleaners, appliances, electronic devices, blow dryers (see the Lifestages article on grooming tools), lawn and yard tools, loud music, video game and toy noises, cooking aromas, the smell of cleaning supplies, perfumes, the barbecue, and that just-delivered pizza.
+This is true on the “macro” level–urban areas, small towns, woods, bodies of water, playgrounds, farmer’s markets, vet clinics, café patios–and on the “micro” level: wood floors, tile floors, linoleum, asphalt, gravel, stairs, bridges (both solid and slatted or grated)–and don’t forget that bathtub!
+And don’t forget the sights, sounds, and smells (we’re talking about dogs, after all) that go along with these different environments: everything from doorbells to church bells, vacuum cleaners, appliances, electronic devices, blow dryers (see the Lifestages article on grooming tools), lawn and yard tools, loud music, video game, and toy noises, cooking aromas, the smell of cleaning supplies, perfumes, the barbecue, and that just-delivered pizza.
 Some environmental phenomena you will have no control over–thunderstorms, fireworks, the neighbor burning leaves, the dead skunk in the middle of the road–but even these, when encountered, provide learning/socialization opportunities, so be ready to take advantage of them.
 Do you think you might want to have your Newf pull a wagon in a parade?
 Then be prepared not only to train him for pulling (when he’s old enough; talk to your vet or breeder), but get him used to the sound of bands, fireworks, and maybe even “noise cannons” as well as to the sight of balloons, flags, decorated vehicles (and people), and more!

 © 2016 Newfoundland Club of America